mainini/famodulus-client/README.md

 See also [mainini/famodulus](https://github.com/mainini/famodulus) for a complete modexp outsourcing system containing this library as well as the server and a corresponding demonstrator application.

+This implementation makes extensive usage of various [ES6](http://www.ecma-international.org/ecma-262/6.0/) features and can be used in a reasonably current browser (tested with Firefox 50.1) or in [node.js](https://nodejs.org) (>=6.9.1).

 _**WARNING: This library is intended exclusively for research purposes and must not be used in any real applications with any security requirements.
 You have been warned.**_